jasjeev4/jasjeev4/README.md

   - [Django-Chime][Django-Chime] - A project that demonstrates a deployment of Amazon Chime on a Django server with user authentication implemented.

   - [slate-images][slate-images-django] - version of the slate rich text editor with the ability to add images added in hosted on a Django server.

+- Node.js:

+  - [recents-builder-node][recents-builder-node] - A simple web app to create a new playlist of the most recently added songs created by a Spotify user.
+You need Node.js to run this.

 - Others: